- What is an accounts payable (AP) policy?

 Your current process from invoice receipt through final payment contains valuable insights about what works and what doesn't.
 Create visual diagrams that illustrate both your existing workflow and your ideal future state.

-System touchpoints and handoffs between departments often reveal the biggest opportunities for improvement.
+System touchpoints and handoffs between your departments often reveal the biggest opportunities for improvement.
 This mapping exercise frequently uncovers inefficiencies and gaps that your new policy can address.

 3. Define matching rules (2-way or 3-way)